sellisttg/AVP/readme.md

 7. Sprint Demo for review and to gather feedback from Product Owner and proxy users based on personas
 8. Sprint Retrospectives to help course correct the process
 ###k.
 Created a prototype that works on multiple devices, and presents a responsive design;
 Our prototype works on multiple device and presents a responsive design.
+We visited our site on an Ipad, PC based laptop, PC based tablet, Mac based Laptop and an Android Phone.
 This is evidenced by the following [images links]( https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/multipledevices.md)
 ###l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.);
 List of Open Source Software